Save the Food

 Save return mail envelopes from junk mail to reuse.
 Be sure to cross out any bar codes, though, or your mail may end up somewhere unexpected!

-Check our this great Holiday Waste Reduction Guide from Recycling Advocates for a wealth of ways to make your holidays, simpler, more meaningful and less wasteful.
+holiday waste reduction page to Download this great Simply the Holiday Booklet from New Dream for a wealth of ways to make your holidays, simpler, more meaningful and less wasteful.

 Host Zero Waste Events